knechtvini/knechtvini.github.io/poemas.md

 ---
 3003

-— talvez você faça pessoas chorar
+— talvez você faça pessoas chorar.
-— se for do jeito que elas merecem
+— se for do jeito que elas merecem.
 ---
 3002